 - Non-resident companies are taxed on income derived from Taiwan sources only, while resident companies are taxes on worldwide income. - Undistributed retained earnings of a corporation are subject to a 10% undistributed profits tax.
-This additional tax paid can be franked out to shareholders to offset against personal income tax. - A head foreign head office may allocate administrative expenses to a Taiwan branch, subject to a prescribed formula. - A company or branch seeking to claim a loss carry forward must have its tax returns audited by a CPA for both the year reporting the loss and the year the loss is used. - Representative or liaison offices are generally not subjected to corporate tax. - More details of the tax system and computation of taxable income are included in the Grant Thornton publication "Corporate Taxation in Asia Pacific."
+This additional tax paid can be franked out to shareholders to offset against personal income tax. - A head foreign head office may allocate administrative expenses to a Taiwan branch, subject to a prescribed formula. - A company or branch seeking to claim a loss and carry it forward must have its tax returns audited by a CPA for both the year reporting the loss and the year the loss is used. - Representative or liaison offices are generally not subjected to corporate tax. - More details of the tax system and computation of taxable income are included in the Grant Thornton publication "Taiwan Corporate Tax Guide."